May 26, 2026

 Most personal loans have a fixed interest rate.
 This is helpful because you'll know exactly how much you'll pay every month.

 While variable-rate personal loans are less common, you may come across this option.
-The downside is that your payment amount may change over time, so you have less predictability.
+The downside is that your payment amount may change over time, reducing predictability.

 Many loans come with a variety of fees, including application fees, origination fees, late payment fees and prepayment penalties.